BrianSigafoos/hugo_site/content/2021-05-30-auto-format-and-lint-everything.md

             - setup
 ```

-### Require Pull Requests have the lint and security scan jobs pass, in order to be merged
+### Require all Pull Requests have your lint jobs pass before merging

 Update your GitHub repository Settings for Branches to "Require status checks to pass before merging".
 Select the check that only passes in the lint job in your CI passes.